Difference Between 225 and 235 Tires – Easily Find Out the Suitable Tire

 • R – This stands for radial, which just means how the tire is constructed.
 Most tires on the market are radials, so you’ll see this a lot.

-Knowing what those numbers mean is step one in figuring out what tire will work best for you, no matter if you are driving ICE-powered car or all-electric vehicle.
+Knowing what those numbers mean is step one in figuring out what tire will work best for you, no matter if you are driving an ICE-powered car or an all-electric vehicle.

 Now, let’s talk about the difference between 225 and 235 tires.
 At first glance, the change from 225 to 235 doesn’t seem like much—a mere 10 millimeters, right?
 But those 10 millimeters make a surprising difference.
 Here’s how.